All Episodes

 It means it's always going to be there.

-And the plan was touted as we're going to give you ownership.
+And the plan was touted as, we're going to give you ownership.

 It's your money.

-And so no, we're nothing going to change.
+And so we're nothing going to change.

 If anything, the amount of money that you get when you retire will be even bigger, even larger.

-But that brought risk in people's minds into the equation, and risk does not equal security.
+But that brought risk in people's minds into the equation.

 Security equals security.